medialize/ally.js/issues.md

-# Issues Filed
+# Issues filed

 This document is used for collecting all the bugs reported and issues raised because of my investigating how focus works and creating ally.js.

-# Filed Browser Issues
+# Filed browser issues

 * Mouse/Touch Events Can Focus Parent Element - [WebKit 139945](https://bugs.webkit.org/show_bug.cgi?id=139945)
 * Multiple use of same image map hides elements from tabbing sequence - [Gecko 1116126](https://bugzilla.mozilla.org/show_bug.cgi?id=1116126)